ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 # Data enrichment

-Now that ou data is clean, we can actually enrich it.
+Now that our data is clean, we can actually enrich it.
 For example, we can count how many nodes each user path contains:

 ```R
 paths_enriched <- paths %>%